Correlation (Pearson, Kendall, Spearman)

 Assumptions

-For the Pearson r correlation, both variables should be normally distributed (normally distributed variables have a bell-shaped curve).
-Other assumptions include linearity and homoscedasticity.
-Linearity assumes a straight line relationship between each of the two variables and homoscedasticity assumes that data is equally distributed about the regression line.
+For the Pearson r correlation, both variables should be normally distributed, since normally distributions exhibit a bell-shaped curve.
+Additionally, other key assumptions include linearity and homoscedasticity.
+Linearity assumes a straight line relationship between each of the two variables, while homoscedasticity assumes that data is equally distributed about the regression line.

 Key Terms

-Effect size: Cohen’s standard may be used to evaluate the correlation coefficient to determine the strength of the relationship, or the effect size.
-Correlation coefficients between .10 and .29 represent a small association, coefficients between .30 and .49 represent a medium association, and coefficients of .50 and above represent a large association or relationship.
+In particular, Cohen’s standard may be used to evaluate the correlation coefficient, which helps determine the strength of the relationship, or the effect size.
+In particular, correlation coefficients between .10 and .29 represent a small association, whereas coefficients between .30 and .49 represent a medium association, and coefficients of .50 and above represent a large association or relationship.

-Continuous data: Data that is interval or ratio level.
-This type of data possesses the properties of magnitude and equal intervals between adjacent units.
-Equal intervals between adjacent units means that there are equal amounts of the variable being measured between adjacent units on the scale.
-An example would be age.
-An increase in age from 21 to 22 would be the same as an increase in age from 60 to 61.
+Data that is interval or ratio level.
+Furthermore, this type of data possesses the properties of magnitude and equal intervals between adjacent units.
+Specifically, an equal intervals between adjacent units means that there are equal amounts of the variable being measured between adjacent units on the scale.
+For example, consider age: An increase in age from 21 to 22 would be the same as an increase in age from 60 to 61.

 kendall rank correlation